 - to have a garden that is abundant and full.
 I loathe large areas of dirt visible between plants and love the garden to be eclectic and a bit wild.

-- to grow what I love, roses, lavender, rosemary, salvias, nepeta’s mixed with other herbs and unique plants that I come across.
+- to grow what I love, roses, lavender, rosemary, salvias, nepeta’s mixed with other herbs and unique plants.
 I love edibles, roses and herbs all mixed together.

 - to consider the height and colours before planting and attempt to design interesting colour schemes for different areas.